mmguero/monkeyplug/README.md

 You can then use your favorite media player to play the cleaned audio file.

+If provided a video file for input, **monkeyplug** will attempt to process the audio stream from the file and remultiplex it, copying the original video stream.

 **monkeyplug** is part of a family of projects with similar goals:

 * 📼 [cleanvid](https://github.com/mmguero/cleanvid) for video files